BT

 Database migrations like this pose significant challenges, especially when maintaining continuous application access and handling large data volumes.
 In particular, for this migration, the critical goals were zero downtime, continuous TLS connections, data consistency, and accommodating latency-sensitive applications.

 The migration started with the Cassandra cluster called Identity, which kept sensitive data for user authentication and sessions.
-Due to the amount of data, the migration process included transferring 1 TB of non-compressed data (totaling 3 TB with replication) and the critical nature of this data, meant that any downtime or data loss would disrupt Expedia Group’s platforms.
+Due to the amount of data, the migration process included transferring 1 TB of non-compressed data (totaling 3 TB with replication) and the critical nature of this data meant that any downtime or data loss would disrupt Expedia Group’s platforms.

-The current architecture, composed by Cassandra’s Change Data Capture (CDC) paired with Debezium (a third-party change-tracking library), introduced additional points of failure, creating system instability.
+The current architecture, composed of Cassandra’s Change Data Capture (CDC) paired with Debezium (a third-party change-tracking library), introduced additional points of failure, creating system instability.
 If Debezium stopped processing events, the CDC-enabled tables could become blocked, leading to instability across the cluster.
 Due to the requirements and the current architecture, the team evaluated two migration tools: the SSTable Loader and the Scylla Migrator.
 Ultimately, Scylla Migrator was selected for its checkpointing ability, parallel migration support, and built-in validator, providing a more reliable approach than SSTable Loader.

 SStable loader architecture